finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 <a id="getJELines"></a>
 # **getJELines**
-> VersionedResourceListOfJournalEntryLine getJELines(scope, code, jeLinesQueryParameters, asAt, limit, page)
+> VersionedResourceListOfJournalEntryLine getJELines(scope, code, jeLinesQueryParameters).asAt(asAt).limit(limit).page(page).execute();

 [DEPRECATED] GetJELines: DEPRECATED: please use GetJournalEntryLines instead.
 Get the JELines for the given Abor.

 DEPRECATED: please use GetJournalEntryLines instead.
 Gets the JELines for the given Abor     The JE Lines have been generated from transactions and translated via posting rules

 ### Example
 ```java